derRest/derRest/README.md

 For animations and physics the libary <a href="https://popmotion.io">PopMotion</a> will be used.
 Highscore and DOM-Manipulation are going to made by some micro javascript framework

+### Backend

+PHP >= 7.0
+We are using Composer for autoloading and Dependency management.
+We will use
+ - klein/klein as Router.
+ - catfan/medoo as Database Abstraction Layer.
+ - filp/whoops for nicer Error reporting.
+ - sqlite as Database infrastructure.

 ## Installation

 1. clone it